MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/dashes.md

 title: Dashes
 ---

-When using Kramdown in Jekyll, it handles converting `--` and `---` to en- and em-dashes.
+When using [Kramdown] in Jekyll and maybe others, you can write an en dash of em dash using plain hyphens.

+You can escape this conversion by using code formatting.

+Examples below

+- en dash
+    - `A -- B`
-A -- B
+    - A -- B
+- em dash
+    - `A --- B`

-A --- C
+    - A --- B